astampoulis/website-source/content/makam/simple-functional-language.md

 Implementing a new syntax is comparatively easy: all one needs to do is write a grammar for it, and use a parser generator like Yacc and ANTLR to get an efficient parser.
 Grammars describe *what* to parse, instead of *how* to parse it; as a result they are much more readable than a parser itself, more amenable to change, and can serve as the canonical reference of the new syntax.
+Still, efficient executable code can be generated based on that description.

-Wouldn't it be great if there existed a similar way to describe other parts of a programming language implementation?
+Wouldn't it be great if there existed a similar formalism to describe all the parts of a programming language implementation, instead of just the parser?

+One candidate for such a formalism is [*higher-order logic programming*](http://www.lix.polytechnique.fr/~dale/lProlog/).

 In fact, there are a few tools that try to do exactly that (The K Framework, PLT Redex, etc.)

 - in terms of type systems?
 - higher-order logic programming -- lambda Prolog (core formalism that handles many challenges)